jveigel/brachistochrone-calculators/README.md

 # Brachistochrone Interstellar and Solar System Calculators

+Currenlty the jsx files are designed to run on an Astro site with tailwind.
+But I am migrating to next.js tsx files soon.

 ## Scripts
 `InterstellarDeltaVCalculator.jsx` - A simple estimate of travel times based on arbitrary Delta-v ammounts.
 Simple relativistic hacks in the math to get reasonable estimates.